DariaRadtkina/shopify_theme_swiper_dropdown/README.md

 - snippets/custom-dropdown.liquid: Contains the Liquid implementation for the custom dropdown, handling the rendering of options from product metafields and ensuring the dropdown is hidden when no data is provided.

 ## Known Issues ⚠️
-- In the current implementation, the gallery includes a check using variantImages[initialVariantName] to ensure that products with a single image are displayed in full-screen mode.
-This enhancement provides an optimal viewing experience for single-image products, though it requires proper CSS styling to fully realize the full-screen effect.
+- In the current implementation, the gallery includes a check to ensure that products with a single image are displayed in full-screen mode.
+This enhancement provides an optimal viewing experience for single-image products.